BPHL-Molecular/Daytona_dengue/README.md

 ###
 1. put your data files into directory /fastqs.
 Your data file's name should look like "JBS22002292_1.fastq.gz", "JBS22002292_2.fastq.gz".
 2. open file "parames.yaml", set the parameters.
-3. get into the directory of the pipeline, run
+3. get into the top of the pipeline directory, then run
 ```bash
 sbatch ./daytona_dengue.sh
 ```